The 44 Chair | Finn Juhl | 1944

 Seat height: 47 cm

-The frame for Finn Juhl's most complex design is crafted by House of Finn Juhl's Japanese partner and hereafter upholstered by hand in Denmark.
-At the joinery in Yamagata, Japan, the frame is made by the most experienced cabinetmakers, who possess the deepest understanding of the wood's possibilities and limitations.
-While working on the large solid back-piece of the chair, pauses and drying time are just as essential as the precise work by hand.
-To achieve the complex shape, uncompromising craftsmanship is required, wherein one must constantly keep an eye on the tension of the material and the load on it.
+The frame for Finn Juhl's most complex design is crafted by House of Finn Juhl's Japanese partner and subsequently upholstered by hand in Denmark.
+At the joinery in Yamagata, Japan, the frame is produced by master cabinetmakers who possess an exceptional understanding of the wood's potential and limitations.

-While the exclusive chair has never been in continuous production, House of Finn Juhl has previously produced limited series of the chair for special occasions.
-Today, these rare pieces are seen fetching high prices at auctions worldwide.
+Although this exclusive chair has never been in continuous production, House of Finn Juhl has previously released limited series on special occasions.
+Today, these rare pieces command high prices at auctions around the world.